ome/omero-documentation/omero/sysadmins/omeroweb-upgrade.rst

   `django.contrib.sessions.backends.cache`, OMERO.web uses cached sessions
   with a cache backend configured via :property:`omero.web.caches`.
-For a Redis cache backend, sessions are stored using keys prefixed with `django.contrib.sessions.cache` and can be cleared using :cmd:`redis-cli`.
+For a Redis cache backend, sessions are stored using keys prefixed with `django.contrib.sessions.cache` and can be cleared using :program:`redis-cli`.
   In a default configuration, the following command will delete all the keys associated with OMERO.web sessions::